The UW Medicine Accountable Care Network provides eligible Boeing employees with access to high-quality, affordable

-The UW Medicine Accountable Care Network, one of Boeing’s Preferred Partnership options, features the region’s most comprehensive network of primary care physicians, specialists, urgent care facilities and hospitals spread throughout the Puget Sound area.
+The UW Medicine Accountable Care Network, Boeing’s Preferred Partnership option, features the region’s most comprehensive network of primary care physicians, specialists, urgent care facilities and hospitals spread throughout the Puget Sound area.
 Generally, to receive in-network benefits, you and your family need to use UW Medicine ACN providers and facilities.

 Emergency care is covered at the in-network level, whether you’re in Puget Sound or traveling outside the Puget Sound area, even if the provider is not in the UW Medicine ACN.

-In rare situations where a service might not be available within the UW Medicine ACN, there is a process for ensuring that members can receive care from an appropriate non-network provider at the in-network rate.
+In rare situations where a service might not be available within the UW Medicine ACN, there is a process that can allow for members to receive care from an appropriate non-network provider at the in-network rate.

 If you receive non-emergency medical services from providers not in the UW Medicine ACN when those services are available in the network, those services would be covered at the non-network level.